rob-mosher/kernova-framework/README.md

 ## License

-The Arboria Framework is released under the [MIT LICENSE](./LICENSE).
+The Kernova Framework is released under the [MIT LICENSE](./LICENSE).